garrandall/popular-music-data/tracks/the-way-you-move-outkast-sleepy-brown.md

 Come on lady, dance all around me
 You look so fine (look so fine) look so fine
 You driving me out my mind (out of my mind)
-Out my mind, ooooh baby
+Out my mind, oh baby
 If I could I would just be with you baby
-Oooh cause you light me, and excite me
+Oh cause you light me, and excite me
 And you know, you got me baby, whoo!